AljoschaMeyer/bpmux-rel/README.md

 There are various ways of sending invalid chunks, including but not limited to: Disrespecting the credit limit, responding to nonexistent requests, sending messages down nonexistent sinks, acknowledging nonexistent cancellations/closings, etc. A conforming implementation can not produce invalid chunks accidentally.
 Whenever an endpoint receives an invalid chunk, it should abort the connection (without signaling any errors or closing and cancelling the top-level).

 Conceptually, each chunk maps to a concept from the bpmux specification.
 There are chunks to open sinks/streams/duplexes, there are chunks to send messages/requests/responses, there are chunks for giving credit and sending/answering heartbeat signals, and there are chunks to cancel and close things.
 To avoid id ambiguity, there are specialized chunks for dealing with sinks/streams created by this endpoint and for dealing with sinks/streams created by the peer.
-And finally, there is the need to acknowledge cancellations and closings to avoid race conditions.
+And finally, there is the need to acknowledge responses, cancellations and closings to avoid race conditions.

 To partition data into arbitrarily small batches, there is a mechanism to put any payload-carrying chunk into *partial* mode.
 When entering partial mode, the total size of the payload is specified.
 All further matching chunks then contribute to the payload until it has been fully sent, at which point partial mode is automatically disabled.